-CBT is based on the premise that thoughts, feelings, and behaviors influence each other, and in doing so, bring on and maintain negative emotions and psychological problems.
-Accordingly, CBT approaches help to prevent and treat psychological problems by targeting three main areas to help clients:
+CBT is based on the premise that thoughts, feelings, and behaviors influence each other, and in doing so, bring on and maintain negative emotions and lead to problems.
+Accordingly, CBT approaches prevent and treat psychological problems by targeting three main areas to help clients:

 Identify and label emotions and learn many strategies to accept and regulate emotions.

 Become aware and learn a variety of skills to accept and change unhelpful thoughts that maintain negative emotions and behaviors.

 Become aware and learn a variety of skills to change unhelpful behaviors that maintain problematic thoughts and emotions and prevent clients from leading fulfilling lives.

 CBC’s Cognitive and Behavior Therapies Programs (CBT) are compassionate, evidence-based psychotherapy treatments for individuals with a wide range of problems such as stress, anxiety, OCD, trauma, PTSD, depression, habits, attentional and behavioral problems, avoidance behaviors, parent-child conflicts, couple conflicts, and more.
 We believe that clients need an environment of serenity, compassion, non-judgment, and support in order to grow and change.

 At CBC, we offer Cognitive and behavioral therapies (CBT) across the life span (pre-school, elementary and middle school children, adolescents, young adults, and adults) in weekly and/or intensive formats to individuals, groups, couples, parents, and families.